Our Vision - Hospice Mid-Northland

 We are committed to initiating and and participating in 45,000 conversations about the services we provide.

-We also find that Hospice means different things to people and we are going to keep talking about what Hospice does so that everyone within our community understands that we support people with life-limiting illness, their families and their friends.
+We also find that Hospice means different things to people and we are going to keep talking about what Hospice does so that everyone within our community understands that we support people with a life-limiting illness, their families/whánau and their friends.

 A life-limiting illness may include heart failure, renal failure, cancer, motor neurone disease, emphysema or other illnesses for which there is no cure.
-Our care is not limited to end-of-life and, with many patients, a longer-term relationship can develop over months following your diagnosis.
+Our care is not limited to end-of-life and, with many patients, a longer-term relationship can develop.

 Our Core Purpose

-We provide Holistic specialist palliative care, and lead awareness and education about Hospice in our community.
+We provide holistic specialist palliative care, and lead awareness and education about Hospices in our communites.

 Our Values